supermartian/cchat-server/protocol_specification.md

 All data transmission is in websocket binary mode.

 ### Specification
-#### Ver 0.1
+#### Ver 0.2
 ##### What's in this version

-Provide basic chatroom functionalities.
-Encryption is not introduced.
+Provide Key Exchange and basic message functionalities.
+Encryption is still not introduced.

 ##### General Specification